 - Completion of your personal tax return (as a ‘free’ service, as you cannot reclaim the cost of this personal service against your company’s Corporation Tax bill).

 - Provision of a registered office address for your company.
 This means that all official paperwork (from Companies House and HMRC) goes straight to your accountant, rather than your home address.
-You may also prefer to have a more ‘professional’ sounding address to use on your company stationery/communications.

 - Providing a service address for directors and other company personnel, so that your residential address doesn’t appear on the public record.